 Numerous opportunities exist for mixing and mingling among Qatar’s large expat community.
 Some of the bigger compounds have social gatherings for the residents, and some of the hotels sponsor theme (beach, reggae, disco) parties.
 Some of the best avenues for meeting other families are the school events and numerous youth sports activities and programs run by school and outside organizations including swimming, football, rugby, baseball/softball, ice hockey, scouts.
 While the children are at school, mums can attend a host of expat coffee and social groups.
 So many exist, one could coffee chat every day.

 Things to do

-For some culture, Qatar’s Museum of Islamic Art, designed by architect I.M.
+Apart from the stunning new National Museum of Qatar, opened in 2019 and rising out of the sea, there is also Qatar’s Museum of Islamic Art, designed by architect I.M.
 Pei is a masterpiece both inside and out.
 The permanent exhibits are well designed and informative, and the museum regularly brings in some fantastic touring exhibits.
 New to the Doha culture scene, the Arab Museum of Modern Art, Mathaf, is also worth a visit, showcasing Arab artists rather than Arab style art.
 Katara Cultural Village was built to reflect the heritage of Qatar, and the location hosts various performances and exhibits.
 There are a number of restaurants and a public beach as well.